raboriel/DajinFighter/README.md

 alt="DajinFighter" width="480" height="360" border="10" /></a>

 ####
-Playable Characters are my Kids and wife :)
+Playable Characters are my Kids and a pet??? :)
 ####
 ![alt text](http://kyungsubkim.com/wp-content/uploads/2019/06/85e390_c459699f6a0a491bab5eddf9d0eb471a_mv2.jpg)